Shadowcaster77/starter-hugo-academic/content/authors/admin/_index.md

 - name: Duke University

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include Next-G Wireless Communication Systems and IoT.

 # Interests to show in About widget
 interests: